-A conflict of interest exists in any situation where the personal or other interest of a Director or a connected party might in any way affect the discharge by a Director of his/her duties or his/her deliberations in a situation where a Director or a connected party could benefit.
+A conflict of interest exists in any situation where the personal or other interest of a Director or a connected party might in any way affect the discharge by a Director of their duties or their deliberations in a situation where a Director or a connected party could benefit.
 It makes no difference that Mercy University Hospital does not suffer by the conflict of interest.
-A Director, his/her relatives, friends or associates must not obtain any such benefit under any circumstances.
+A Director, their relatives, friends or associates must not obtain any such benefit under any circumstances.